othierry/pistache/README.md

 * A Caching Strategy
 Where and how elements are going to be cached.
 The CachingStrategy class is an abstract class and cannot be used raw.
-Caching Strategies must derive from CachingStrategy class and ovveride abstract methods to perform caching.
+Caching Strategies must derive from CachingStrategy class and overide abstract methods to perform caching.

 For now only one caching strategy is bundled in the project (LocalStorageCachingStrategy which you can use directly), but you can easily provide your own implementation of a caching strategy (IndexDB) by creating a sublass of CachingStrategy.